Tag Archives: Independent Drama

 The cops in question are presented very negatively (intense, racist, and brutal).

-Again, I don’t know what happened, but obviously, the filmmakers are on the side of the victim (as they should be).
+Again, I don’t know what happened, but obviously, the filmmakers are on the victim’s side (as they should be).
 The police reasons are revealed at the end of the film.

 It’s a heartfelt, good, solid portrayal.

-Independent Spirit Award Nominations: Best Male Lead-Michael B. Jordan, Best Supporting Female-Melonie Diaz, Best First Feature (won)
+Independent Spirit Award Nominations: 1 win-Best Male Lead-Michael B. Jordan, Best Supporting Female-Melonie Diaz, Best First Feature (won)

 12 Years a Slave-2013